 The Egyptian calendar system was based on the heliacal rising of Sirius that occurred just before the annual flooding of the Nile during summer.
 The star’s celestial movement was also observed and revered by ancient Greeks, Sumerians, Babylonians and countless other civilizations.
 The star was therefore considered sacred and its apparition in the sky was accompanied with feasts and celebrations.
 The dog star heralded the coming of the hot and dry days of July and August, hence the popular term “the dog days of summer”.

 Several occult researchers have claimed that the Great Pyramid of Giza was built in perfect alignment with the stars, especially Sirius.
-The light from these stars were said to be used in ceremonies of Egyptian Mysteries.
+The light from these stars was said to be used in ceremonies of Egyptian Mysteries.

 “This ancient people (Egyptians) knew that once every year the Parent Sun is in line with the Dog Star.
 Therefore, the Great Pyramid was so constructed that, at this sacred moment, the light of the Dog Star fell upon the square “Stone of God” at the upper end of the Great Gallery, descending upon the head of the high priest, who received the Super Solar Force and sought through his own perfected Solar Body to transmit to other Initiates this added stimulation for the evolution of their Godhood.
 This then was the purpose of the “`Stone of God,’ whereon in the Ritual, Osiris sits to bestow upon him (the illuminate) the Atf crown or celestial light.”
 “North and South of that crown is love,” proclaims an Egyptian hymn.
 “And thus throughout the teaching of Egypt the visible light was but the shadow of the invisible Light; and in the wisdom of the ancient country the measures of Truth were the years of the Most High.”
-1
+[1.
+Marshall Adams, The Book of the Master]

 Recent scientific discoveries relating to the Great Pyramid and its mysterious “air shafts” have lead researchers to further confirm the importance of Sirius within the pyramid.